SOPRAFS20Group19/SOPRA_FS20_Group19_Client/README.md

 Server:
 - SpringBoot: Used to build the REST service with Spring
+- MongoDB: Database used to store all location and user data
 - Gradle: Used to build the application
-- MongoDB: Database used to store all location and user data
 - Postman: Used to test the API calls
 - SonarQube: Used to analyse code and test quality

 ## High-level components

-ddd
+- [Map] (https://github.com//repo/blob/master/other_file.md) renders the most important component of the application.
+Here, the user can find

 ## Launch & Deployment